Cotswold District: History

 The new district was named Cotswold, reflecting its central position within the hills and wider region of that name.

+Under current local government reorganisation plans, the council will be abolished from 2028, with a single council for all of the current Gloucestershire County Council area.

 Governance

 Cotswold District Council provides district-level services.
 County-level services are provided by Gloucestershire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Liberal Democrat majority control since the 2019 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: